 Nevertheless, as clinical negligence practitioners, we must bear this important case in mind when considering all new enquiries as there may be the possibility of bringing a claim based on consent in addition to, or instead of, a case based on the issue that brought the client to us in the first place.

-Further, we are reviewing our existing cases to check what advice our client was given as it may be that we can add an allegation based on consent to the existing allegations that have been put forward.
-Also, it may be possible to salvage cases that are likely to fail by introducing allegations based on consent.
+We are also reviewing our existing claims to check what advice our clients were given.
+It may be that we can add an allegation based on the law of consent to the existing allegations.

-Whilst the effect of Montgomery may not be as dramatic as some predict, it is a vital decision that all clinical negligence practitioners need to be aware of.
+The effect of Montgomery may not be as dramatic as some predict, but it is vital that all clinical negligence solicitors are aware of it.

 The message to patients and their families is that you should seek specialist advice promptly if you are concerned that you or a loved one was not fully involved in decision making about medical treatment.